-Ready-to-use data on billions of dollars paid by pharmaceutical companies to medical providers and health care institutions between August 2013 and December 2015.
-Dollars for Docs now covers nearly $6.25 billion in medical industry payments made to more than 800,000 physicians in the U.S., and can be combined with other provider-level data through our exclusive NPI-Open Payments ID crosswalk.
+Ready-to-use data on billions of dollars paid by pharmaceutical companies to medical providers and health care institutions between August 2013 and December 2016.
+Dollars for Docs, ProPublica's free, online lookup tool, now covers nearly $9.15 billion in medical industry payments made to more than 900,000 physicians in the U.S.

 - A ready-to-use version of the federal Open Payments data, for which we have cleaned company names, drug names, and device names.
 We have standardized how each company, drug, and device is listed, and eliminated duplicates (meaning if a product was listed as both a drug and device, we figured out which was correct).